 There are numerous running routes to enjoy within the park – you could spend the day running here (I did once, for 12 hours, as part of a race!)
 Here you’ll find lakes galore, waterfalls to marvel at, and you can even take a break to watch red kites from a specially-built platform.

-There are 3 marked trails around the country park that vary in length and suit different abilities.
+There are three marked trails around the country park that vary in length and suit different abilities.
 At 3.5 km long, the Bwlfa Trail is mostly flat and takes you past a stream and through woodlands up to the lake.
 If you would like to extend the distance, you can run around the lake before re-joining the trail and returning to the visitor centre.
-Once you’ve crossed the finishing line you can reward yourself with a meal from the visitor centre’s café, and there’s also a popular campsite if you want to extend your stay in order to enjoy more adventures in the area the following day.
+There’s also a popular caravan site if you want to extend your stay in order to enjoy more adventures in the area the following day.

 Ffordd y Gogarth

-Running around the Great Orme Pen y Gogarth encompasses everything I enjoy about road running – incorporating a rural atmosphere and spectacular coastal views.
+Running around the Great Orme / Y Gogarth encompasses everything I enjoy about road running – incorporating a rural atmosphere and spectacular coastal views.
 The scenery is stunning, and the combination of the fast and winding road means I never get bored of running here.